chrisweb/chris.lu/README_WIP.md

 this is why I have decided that for now I would use the [css modules](https://github.com/css-modules/css-modules), many frameworks have built-in support for css modules like [gatsby (css modules support)](https://www.gatsbyjs.com/docs/how-to/styling/css-modules/) or [remix (css modules support)](https://remix.run/docs/en/1.14.0/guides/styling#css-modules) and so does [next.js (css modules support)](https://beta.nextjs.org/docs/styling/css-modules)

+if you prefer to use something else than css modules, here is a comparison of some popular react UI frameworks (@blueprintjs/core vs @chakra-ui/react vs @mui/joy vs @mui/material vs @nextui-org/react vs antd vs react-bootstrap vs semantic-ui-react): <https://npmtrends.com/@blueprintjs/core-vs-@chakra-ui/react-vs-@mui/joy-vs-@mui/material-vs-@nextui-org/react-vs-antd-vs-react-bootstrap-vs-semantic-ui-react>, you might also want to have a look at tailwind UI (which is not a package so I can't compare it to the others in same way): <https://tailwindui.com/documentation>

 read more:

 * [next.js "css modules" beta documentation)](https://beta.nextjs.org/docs/styling/css-modules)